MarkAdell/my_articles/to_do_lists/README.md

 Some tasks may stay in your pool of to-dos for many days or even weeks.
 To handle this problem, from time to time, I go over my pool of to-dos and try to include one or two of these tasks in my daily to-do list, regardless of their priority.

+### Don't sacrifice sleep

+Don't stay up because you still have unfinished tasks.
+Instead, strive to finish all the tasks on your daily to-do list before your regular bedtime.

 ### Set deadlines

 I don't have the need to set deadlines for my daily to-do list tasks, but you may find it beneficial.
 It depends on your work style and the nature of the tasks at hand.